Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Results

-When translated to the TE polarization scale relevant for the spin-1 Pake doublet, these residuals correspond to an average relative uncertainty of approximately \(3.4\%\).
-Table~\ref{tab:accuracy_precision} summarizes the overall accuracy and precision achieved by both the MLP- and CNN-based models in the high- and low-polarization regimes.
-As evidenced in the table, the CNN-based architecture consistently outperforms the MLP-based model across both polarization ranges.
+For the most direct comparison, we used a dataset with a fixed SNR of 2.
+Table~\ref{tab:accuracy_precision} summarizes the overall performance of the least-squares fit (top 1\% of 1000 trials) compared with the MLP and CNN models (all 1000 trials).

 Because the training data are uniformly distributed in polarization, model accuracy and precision naturally vary across different test regions.
 This behavior primarily reflects changes in the NMR lineshape as a function of polarization: depending on the local structure of the lineshape, a model may exhibit a trade-off between bias (accuracy) and variance (precision) in specific polarization intervals, while maintaining roughly constant overall performance (see Table~\ref{tab:residuals}).
 An example is shown in Fig.~\ref{fig:SideBySideComparison_polarization}, which displays residuals from 1000 inference trials at a fixed true polarization of 5\% under varying noise and baseline conditions.
-Two representative noise regimes are shown: a low-noise case (SNR = 2.6) and a higher-noise case (SNR = 1.3).
-The corresponding mean and standard deviation of the inferred values are summarized in Table~\ref{tab:residual_stats}.
-For the high-polarization model, the difference between these two noise conditions is minimal, and even at the lowest tested polarization the overall signal strength remains large compared to the injected noise.
+Two representative noise regimes are shown: a lower-noise case (SNR = 10) and a higher-noise case (SNR = 5).